EVA Conferences: Overview

-Started in London (United Kingdom), there are now EVA conferences in Berlin (Germany), Florence (Italy), Jerusalem (Israel), Paris (France), St Petersburg (formerly in Moscow, Russia), Australasia (first time in Canberra, Australia, in 2016) and other major cities.
+Started in London (United Kingdom), there have also been EVA conferences in Berlin (Germany), Florence (Italy), Jerusalem (Israel), Paris (France), St Petersburg (formerly in Moscow, Russia), Australasia (first time in Canberra, Australia, in 2016) and other major cities.
 The first EVA Conference was held at Imperial College, London in 1990, organised by the founders James Hemsley, Kirk Martinez, and Anthony Hamber.

-The conferences have been overseen by EVA Conferences International, based in London.
-Conference proceedings are published.
+The conferences were initially overseen by EVA Conferences International, based in London.
+Conference proceedings are published (e.g., for EVA London and EVA Florence).
 In addition, two collected volumes of revised papers are available.

 EVA London

-The EVA London conference, founded in 1990 by James Hemsley, is now organised through the Computer Arts Society (CAS), a Specialist Group of the BCS each July at the BCS London office.
+The EVA London conference, founded in 1990 by James Hemsley, is now organised through the Computer Arts Society (CAS), a Specialist Group of the BCS, each July at the BCS London office.

 Some V&A Digital Futures events organised by the Victoria and Albert Museum have been held in conjunction with EVA London.
 In 2016, it hosted an event for the Lumen Prize, an annual award for digital art.
-The proceedings have published through the BCS Electronic Workshops in Computing (eWiC) series since 2008 and are indexed by DBLP.
+The proceedings have published through the BCS Electronic Workshops in Computing (eWiC) series since 2008, and are indexed by DBLP.

 In 2019, EVA London helped to co-organise the Event Two digital art exhibition at the Royal College of Art (RCA), held immediately after the conference, celebrating the 50th anniversary of the Event One exhibition, also held at the RCA.
 The main chairs are Jonathan Bowen, Graham Diprose, Nick Lambert, and Jon Weinel.
+From 2020, videos of presentations and links to papers in the proceedings have been archived by the Computer Arts Society in the Computer Arts Archive.